Leigh Sales

-Leigh Peta Sales AM (born 10 May 1973) is an Australian journalist and author, best known for her work with the Australian Broadcasting Corporation.
+Leigh Peta Sales AM (born 10 May 1973) is an Australian journalist and author, best known for her work with the Australian Broadcasting Corporation (ABC).
+She has won three Walkley Awards, and in 2023 was nominated for the Gold Logie Award for Most Popular Personality on Australian Television.

 Sales hosted ABC TV's current affairs program 7.30 from 2011 to 2022.
 In November 2022, it was announced that Sales had been appointed as the new host of ABC TV's weekly documentary series Australian Story.
+She has also written and co-written several books, and since 2014 has co-hosted a podcast with Annabel Crabb, called Chat 10 Looks 3.

+Early life and education

+Leigh Peta Sales was born on 10 May 1973 in Brisbane and attended Aspley State High School in that city.

+She received a bachelor of business, with a major in journalism, from the Queensland University of Technology, graduating in 1994, and Master of International Relations from Deakin University.

 Career

+Broadcasting

+Sales first worked for Nine Network.

-Sales was born in Brisbane and attended Aspley State High School in that city.
-She received a bachelor of journalism from the Queensland University of Technology and Master of International Relations from Deakin University.
-Sales joined the ABC in Brisbane in 1995.
+She joined the ABC in Brisbane in 1995.
 Since then, Sales has held several prominent roles with the ABC and was New South Wales political reporter covering the 1999 and 2007 state elections.
 In addition, she reported on the 2000 Summer Olympics.

 Sales was the network's Washington correspondent from 2001 to 2005.
 The stories which she covered included the Iraq War, the 2004 U.S. presidential election, Guantanamo Bay, and Hurricane Katrina.

-Sales was the ABC's national security correspondent from 2006 until 2008 and was based in Sydney.
+She was the ABC's national security correspondent from 2006 until 2008 and was based in Sydney.
 From 2008 to 2010, Sales was a co-host of the ABC's Lateline, a late-night national current affairs show with a heavy emphasis on federal politics and international affairs.

-Sales also hosted the ABC’s Australia Votes for the 2016 Australian Election and again for the 2019 election and hosted her last in 2022.
+Sales also hosted the ABC's Australia Votes for the 2016 Australian Election and again for the 2019 election and hosted her last in 2022.

 In December 2010, Sales was appointed anchor of the ABC's current affairs program, 7.30.
 She has interviewed every living Australian prime minister and many world leaders and celebrities, including Hillary Clinton, the Dalai Lama, Aung San Suu Kyi, Paul McCartney, Patti Smith, and Salman Rushdie.